 A selection of contributions will be published as part of a special issue in Millennium: Journal of International Studies vol. 48 (3).
-If you would like your work to be considered for this issue, please submit it via the ScholarOne online system by midnight (CAT) on 16 November 2019.
+If you would like your work to be considered for this issue, please submit it via the ScholarOne online system by midnight (UK time) on 14 November 2019.
 Traditional manuscripts should be 8,000 to 12,000 words.
 We welcome different forms of engagement with the theme, so if you would like to submit another type of contribution, please email firstname.lastname@example.org to discuss it with us.